Today, I want to share Redhead Paper’s story with you all.

 I have some things in the works–things like vacation planner sets, water tracking, and birthday planning–but I love taking Etsy commissions, and some of those have given me ideas for new listings.

-If you have a need for a certain kind of sticker, comment here and let me know!
+If you need a certain kind of sticker, comment here and let me know!